imgproxy/imgproxy/docs/generating_the_url_advanced.md

 q:%quality
 ```

 Redefines quality of the resulting image, percentage.
+When `0`, quality is assumed based on `IMGPROXY_QUALITY` and `IMGPROXY_FORMAT_QUALITY`.

-Default: value from the environment variable.
+Default: 0.

 #### Max Bytes